chrisg07/tileman/README.md

     - Stone
     - Tree
     - Water
-- Abilitiy to unlock new tile types when specific criteria are met
+- Ability to unlock new tile types when specific criteria are met
 - Context menu support for undiscovered tiles
 - Display energy required to travel to tile within context menu
+- Update character spawning animation so that it appears to 'land' on tiles as they spawn in from the bottom
+- Use voronoio shader for water tiles?
+- Use a world generation method other than Perlin noise
+- Do something with enemy
+- Way to discover tiles without having to move near them
+- Support increase of fog of war radius when specific criteria are met
+- Set title of window to Tileman
+- Ability to increase weighting of rarer tiles for increased energy cost on tile discovery (Prayer?)
+- Make it so that clicking the character generates energy

 ## Inspiration